cleesmith/NiceGUI-primer/README.md

 ---

-## Steps to install NiceGUI's documentation website for scraping
+## 1. Install NiceGUI's documentation website for scraping

 To avoid bugging the nicegui.io online server, let's run the nicegui documenation website at: \
 http://localhost:8080/ by doing the following: